Sona-Kolanu/SAP-GRC-SECURITY/README.md

 Functional modules deals with business process like finance,sales,hr and focus on business operations(What to do)

-Technical Modules in SAP deals with system,coding,security and customiation and focus on implementation and customization of system(How to do)
+Technical Modules in SAP deals with system,coding,security and customization and focus on implementation and customization of system(How to do)

 # FUNCTIONAL MODULES